Thigh-high boots: Fetish

 Thigh boots as articles of fetish clothing date back to at least the 1950s when Irving Klaw used them in the costuming of the women in his erotic photography.
 Since that time, they have been a staple of fetish and adult photography.
 For instance, Bob Guccione photographed the 1982 Penthouse Pet of the Year, Corinne Alphen, in a pair of black leather thigh boots for her feature layout.
 Similarly, Dwight Hooker photographed the Playboy 25th Anniversary Playmate, Candy Loving, in white leather over-the-knee boots for her layout.

 Until the 2000s, fetish thigh boots were generally distinguished from fashion boots by being more extreme in many design dimensions, particularly heel height and platform height.
 In the late 2000s, this trend slowly changed as some couture designers, particularly Christian Louboutin, experimented with more extreme designs in their shoes.
-Consequently, the difference between the two now is more a function of the materials used.
-In particular, fetish thigh boots tend to be constructed of polyurethane (PU) or vinyl (often incorrectly referred to as patent leather).
-In addition, they are generally produced in China and sold at low cost.
-Some European cobblers have specialized in higher-priced thigh boots for the fetish market.

 Iconography and symbolism in motion pictures

 Motion pictures in which thigh boots were prominent in an actress' wardrobe include: